-How Long Does it Take to Buy a Home?
+How Long Does It Take to Buy a Home?

 - Preparing to Buy a Home: 3-4 weeks

-- Building a Team: 1 week (overlap initial search)
+- Building a team: 1 week to two weeks (this will overlap with the initial search)

-- Pre-Approval of Mortgage: 12-48 hours
+- Pre-approval of mortgage: 12-48 hours

-- The Home Search: 4-8 weeks (depending on criteria)
+- The home search: 4-8 weeks (depending on criteria)

-- Contract-to-Close: 14-60 days
+- Contract to close: 14-60 days

 Assembling Your Team